SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

-For this analysis, we use the same representative network architecture from the previous section [784, 768, 512, 512, 256, 256, 128, 10], focusing exclusively on the six hidden layers and excluding the input and output layers from activation function selection.
-In the following analysis, "Layer 1" refers to the first hidden layer (768 neurons), "Layer 2" to the second hidden layer (512 neurons), and so forth, with "Layer 6" representing the final hidden layer (128 neurons) before the output layer.
-Figure~\ref{fig:activation_bar_chart} presents the final activation function distribution across all six hidden layers after 50 epochs of Phase 1 training, revealing distinct layer-wise preferences.
+In this analysis, we examine whether neurons in different layers exhibit distinct behaviors when selecting their activation functions.
+As an example, we use the same representative network architecture from the previous section [784, 768, 512, 512, 256, 256, 128, 10], focusing exclusively on the six hidden layers and excluding the input and output layers from activation function selection.
+In the following analysis, ``Layer 1'' refers to the first hidden layer (768 neurons), ``Layer 2'' to the second hidden layer (512 neurons), and so forth, with ``Layer 6'' representing the final hidden layer (128 neurons) before the output layer. \autoref{fig:activation_bar_chart} presents the final activation function distribution across all six hidden layers after 50 epochs of Phase 1 training, revealing distinct layer-wise preferences.

 The results reveal clear patterns in activation function preferences across different network layers.
-Layer 1 neurons strongly prefer ReLU (~37\%) and Leaky ReLU (~34\%), accounting for over 70\% of selections.
+Layer 1 neurons strongly prefer ReLU ($\sim$37\%) and Leaky\_ReLU ($\sim$34\%), accounting for over 70\% of selections.
 Notably, Sigmoid is consistently avoided across all layers, likely due to its well-documented gradient vanishing problems that impede effective learning in deep networks.

+\autoref{fig:layer1_over_epochs} shows how neurons’ activation function selections change across epochs.
+As the number of epochs increases, the number of neurons selecting either ReLU or Leaky\_ReLU as their activation function grows, while the selection frequency of other activation functions decreases.

-As network depth increases, preferences shift dramatically toward ELU and SELU, with Layer 6 showing the most pronounced preference for SELU (~64\%) and ELU (~31\%).
+As network depth increases, preferences shift dramatically toward ELU and SELU, with layer 6 showing the most pronounced preference for SELU ($\sim$64\%) and ELU ($\sim$31\%).
+As shown in \autoref{fig:layer6_over_epochs}, even after a few epochs, the majority of neurons have already chosen SELU and ELU as their activation functions.

+This analysis demonstrates that neurons in different layers have distinct preferences when selecting activation functions, and SmartMixed allows them to follow these preferences while the network is trained efficiently.
+The neurons exhibit a clear pattern where early layers favor ReLU and Leaky\_ReLU, whereas deeper layers prefer ELU and SELU.
+To validate the generalizability of these findings, we also analyzed the activation preferences of neurons in other deep neural network architectures listed in \autoref{tab:architecture_rankings}.